Borderlands 3 weapons cheat sheet – Anointed weapons, elemental damage, manufacturers explained

 Borderlands 3 will send as many guns flying your way as bullets throughout its campaign and beyond.
 Boasting too many guns to even try to put a number on, the game actually has a great many different interconnecting systems that work together to procedurally generate unique loot for you on the fly.
 Some of these systems include:

-- Weapon type – there are six different weapon types to choose from, ranging from close-range, slow-firing Shotguns to blisteringly fast SMGs and long-range sniper rifles;
+- Weapon types – there are six different weapon types to choose from, ranging from close-range, slow-firing Shotguns to blisteringly fast SMGs and long-range sniper rifles;

-- Weapon Manufacturer – the nine different weapons manufacturers in Borderlands 3 each offer different benefits for using their guns;
+- Weapon Manufacturers – the nine different weapons manufacturers in Borderlands 3 each offer different benefits for using their guns;

 - Rarities – the loot and weapons you find will always be in one of five colours or rarities, from Common all the way up to Legendary;